Shlok-177/JavaPractical-Sem4-GTU/README.md

-## IN Practical 17 use Intellji Idea Software and RUN the Main.class
+## IN Practical 17 to Practical 20 use Intellji Idea Software and RUN the Main.class